solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.5/azure-notebooks/README.md

 ## Open Notebook for this Quickstart
 1. Within Azure Notebooks navigate to `aml-python-sdk->starter-artifacts->python-notebooks->05-aml-onnx`.
 2. Open `onnx-AML.ipynb`.
-This is the Python notebook you will step thru executing in this lab.
+This is the Python notebook you will step thru executing in this quickstart.

-### Follow the instructions within the notebook to complete the lab
+### Follow the instructions within the notebook to complete the quickstart